lucianoneto/banco-api-java-spring/README.md

 - Docker
 - MariaDB

-## ❔ Como utilizar a aplicação
+## ❔ How to use the application:

-Para rodar esse projeto, você vai precisar adicionar as seguintes variáveis de ambiente no seu .env:
+To run this project, you will need to add the following environment variables to your .env:

-`DATASOURCE_URL` - URL de acesso ao seu banco de dados.
+`DATASOURCE_URL` - URL to access your database.

-`DATASOURCE_USER` - USER para acessar seu banco de dados.
+`DATASOURCE_USER` - USER to access your database.

-`DATASOURCE_PASSWORD` - PASSWORD para acessar seu banco de dados.
+`DATASOURCE_PASSWORD` - PASSWORD to access your database.

-`DOCKER_PORTSDB` - PORTA utilizada para rodar container do Docker.
+`DOCKER_PORTSDB` - PORT used to run Docker container.